Nardone & Company, Inc.

 - Condition of de-ice equipment, instrumentation, and other systems and components.

 It is truly a mystery how one could generate an accurate database of aircraft values without a clue regarding the condition of the airframe, make and model of avionics, damage history, airframe or engine modifications and all of the other important value points listed above.

 The Professional Aircraft Appraisal Organization is the only organization in the world which considers all of these factors in its database.
 Additionally, all of the information the Professional Aircraft Appraisal Organization uses is verified by its Certified Aircraft Appraiser members who have physically evaluated the aircraft, and each Association member subscribes to the same evaluation criteria while performing the appraisal.
 The end result is an extremely accurate database that is verifiable.

 A sample of Aircraft Nardone & Company, Inc. has appraised

 Nardone & Company, Inc. Beech 55 Baron

-When immediate response is required, and if it is economically sound, Nardone & Company, Inc. operates a Beech 55 Baron.
+When an immediate response is required, and if it is economically sound, Nardone & Company, Inc. operates a Beech 55 Baron.
 Our Baron allows us to land within close proximity of remote loss locations that the airlines do not service.
 Nardone & Company, Inc. has the strategic advantage of avoiding flight delays, hours of drive time and can even eliminate the need for a hotel.
 Rapid response can mean the difference between success and failure and with a corporate aircraft, Nardone & Company, Inc. personnel are on site working with greater speed.
-Our costs are the equivalent of only a RT coach airfare and sometimes much less on last minute airline fares.
+Our costs are the equivalent of only a RT coach airfare and sometimes much less on last-minute airline fares.